-This committee approves or rejects applications for professional certification.
+Duties: This committee approves or rejects applications for professional certification.
 It is their obligation to be fair and objective and to maintain the integrity of the process.
 They should also strive to complete reviews in a timely manner.

-Each member must become familiar with and knowledgeable about the certification guidelines as published in these procedures and on the website at http://fisheries.org/docs/cert_pcp.pdf.
+Each member must become familiar with and knowledgeable about the certification guidelines as published in these Procedures and on the website at https://fisheries.org/membership/afs-certification/.
+This committee reviews and updates these criteria periodically and presents recommended changes to the Management Committee for adoption.